xtsoler/jnodesOne/README.md

 It lets you place nodes (routers, switches, servers, Wi-Fi APs, etc.), connect them with links, and then poll devices via SNMPv3 to keep track of link and node state.

+To enable web access to the created map, see jnodesWeb project: https://github.com/xtsoler/jnodesWeb

 ## Features

 - Interactive network map with draggable nodes and link visualization